 - The report must include the liquidator’s activities, the winding up process, a summary of unfinished tasks, and an estimation of when the liquidation will be complete.

 Voluntary Administration is very different from liquidation.
-Though liquidation is a possible outcome of entering into voluntary administration, it does not necessarily always result in a liquidation of a company.
-The Voluntary Administration option is an opportunity for directors to assist and overcome a company’s financial difficulties.
+Though liquidation is a possible outcome of entering into voluntary administration, it does not necessarily always result in the liquidation of a company.
+The Voluntary Administration process is an opportunity for directors to assist and overcome a company’s financial difficulties.

 Creditors